8 Best Pay-As-You-Go Auto Insurance Companies in 2026 (Top Providers Ranked)

 Find the Best Pay-As-You-Go Auto Insurance Companies Today

-Nationwide SmartMiles is available in more states, allowing more drivers to save money with the ever-popular type of cheap car insurance, pay-as-you-go auto insurance.
+Nationwide SmartMiles is available in more states, allowing more drivers to get cheap pay-as-you-go auto insurance.
 However, if you live in a state where Mile Auto, Metromile, or Hugo Insurance is available, you will get cheaper, more flexible coverage.
 Further, Mile Auto is the only company on this list that does not use a tracking device for drivers concerned about data breaches.

 Pay-per-mile insurance may not be the best option for everyone, but it is worth considering if you don’t drive frequently, especially when Allstate Milewise offers an unlimited policy.
 You may also want to look at Allstate Milewise and Progressive Snapshot for good driver auto insurance discounts to help lower rates for higher-mileage drivers.